Last update: 4/11/2021

 While travel insurance with COVID-19 coverage is not mandatory to visit Mexico, it is highly recommended.

-According to the CDC, COVID-19 risk in Mexico is high, and they recommend travelers avoid all nonessential international travel to Mexico.
+According to the CDC, COVID-19 risk in Mexico is very high, and they recommend travelers avoid all travel to Mexico.

 If you’re planning to visit Mexico, I strongly recommend purchasing travel insurance with COVID-19 coverage for testing and treatment abroad.
 On our trips during this pandemic, we’ve been using Heymondo.
 You can see a review of their COVID-19 travel insurance here.
 Also, you can get a 5% discount on your insurance for being our reader.